DucManhPhan/DucManhPhan.github.io/_posts/2019-12-20-caching-in-the-distributed-system.md

     Drawbacks of this approach:
     - Building this local cache system is difficult, redundant because we also need to take care about the availability of cache notification server, select the most suitable protocol for updating data in local cache.
-    - the consistency problem between these local caches.
+    - The consistency problem between these local caches.
     - The local caches can take more resources such as CPU, RAM of the application servers.
 However, the vertical horizontal for each application server is limited.

 2. Distributed cache